How to Better Name and Manage Variables in Figma

 Reference Your Development Tech Stack

 No rules are set in stone.
-You can adjust according to your team situation, but unified team standards are important.
-Our team uses Tailwind CSS in development, and Tailwind CSS configuration files typically use DEFAULT
+Our team uses Tailwind CSS in development, and Tailwind CSS configuration files typically use DEFAULT to represent default state.
+To maintain consistency, we also use DEFAULT in Figma, such as colors/background/DEFAULT.

 If your development team uses CSS Variables, then when separating words, you should always use kebab-case format, as this is the common naming convention for CSS variables.